focal-lab/focal-website-2/content/positions/field-crew-member/index.md

 ## Employment period

-June 18 to September 17 2025 (minimum), with potential for extension for additional fieldwork and/or to assist with data processing
+June 18 to September 17 2025 (minimum), with potential for extension to assist with data management and processing

  ## Compensation